ObjectDatabase++: Biometric pattern matching

 ODBPP also supports sets of spatial data that represent key points of both two and three dimension objects such as finger print or human faces.
 These sets are indexed via a Spatial index which allow for group searching.
 The search itself will create a temporary index that has as many objects that have at least the search pattern or more points within a given error.

 Full-text searching

 ODBPP provides full text indexing via the token list indexes.
-These indexes are a combination of the B+ Tree and an bucket overflow, where a text string is broken up into its individual tokens and indexed into a B+ Tree and since multiple object will have the same token value, the ID is stored in a bucket overflow (similar to dynamic hashing.
+These indexes are a combination of the B+ Tree and a bucket overflow, where a text string is broken up into its individual tokens and indexed into a B+ Tree and since multiple object will have the same token value, the ID is stored in a bucket overflow (similar to dynamic hashing.
 With this design, full text searches are done by scanning through all tokens in the B+ Tree leaves and identifying which tokens fit the search criteria and retrieving the matching IDs.

 The full text search query also provide set logic functions to reduce the search results to a number that is usable.
 It allow the user to search of objects that contain token A and not token B for example.